justinwsmith/ruby-xxhash/README.md

 This gem provides a pure Ruby implementation of the XXhash32 hashing algorithm described here: https://code.google.com/p/xxhash/.

-It's intended to be source compatible with the Gem provided by nashby: https://github.com/nashby/xxhash
+It's intended to be (mostly) source compatible with the Gem provided by nashby: https://github.com/nashby/xxhash

 ## Installation